-The NASP Model for Comprehensive and Integrated School Psychological Services, also known as the NASP Practice Model, represents NASP's official policy regarding the delivery of school psychological services.
+The NASP Model for Comprehensive and Integrated School Psychological Services (PDF), also known as the NASP Practice Model, represents NASP's official policy regarding the delivery of school psychological services.
 It delineates what services can reasonably be expected from school psychologists across 10 domains of practice, and the general framework within which services should be provided.
 The recommended ratio for schools implementing this comprehensive model is one school psychologist to 500-700 students.

 Full implementation of the NASP Practice Model is most often a multi-year process, particularly in states and districts that must build toward the recommended ratio.
-However, adopting the model as a framework for school psychological services and aligning personnel evaluations and professional development with the model allows school psychologists and district leaders to make progress toward comprehensive service delivery.
+However, adopting the model as a framework for school psychological services and aligning personnel evaluations (PDF) and professional development with the model allows school psychologists and district leaders to make progress toward comprehensive service delivery.